vtsoi4seneca-ops/aig230-nlp-project-parliament-factcheck/README.md

 The GGUF conversion step uses `llama.cpp` tooling on the merged fine-tuned model output.

+## Inference

+The repo also includes a standalone GGUF inference path in [`inference.py`](inference.py).

+This script:
+- loads a GGUF model with `llama_cpp`
+- runs inference over a JSON evaluation file such as `send-to-vince.json`
+- writes the generated outputs and metadata to an output JSON file

+This is the main lightweight inference path for the current GGUF model flow.

 ## Models and Tools Used

 - Fine-tuning base model: `meta-llama/Llama-3.1-8B-Instruct`